Jaidon-Smith/jaidon-smith.github.io/_posts/2021-02-16-large-tensorflow-datasets-my-librispeech-journey.md

 ## Peforming the generation on DataFlow
 I first tried imitating the DataFlow tutorial where all commands were executed from the console but I found that I could not install tensorflow-datasets there.
 I discovered that the DataFlow tutorial can actually also be exectuted from a virtual machine with API permissions so going forward thats what I am using.

-My first attempt yielded this exception
+My first attempt yielded this exception:

 ![image3](/assets/images/2021-02-16-large-tensorflow-datasets-my-librispeech-journey/image3.jpg)